+The U.S. architectural paint market size to cross USD 15 billion by 2025, growing at a CAGR of 4% during the forecast period.
 The U.S. architectural paint market is witnessing a sort of revival.
 Home improvement projects are on the rise owing to the COVID-19 pandemic as a major chunk of the population is sheltering in place.
 A lot of consumers are looking to tackle the long ignored and overdue renovation of their spaces or are taking up paint projects to keep themselves occupied during the lockdown, which is expected to contribute to the growth of the U.S. architectural paint market.
 As spaces are becoming more creative, experiential, design-friendly, and environmentally--conscious, colors are witnessing heightened attention.
 Since paints allow for complete transformations of environments, they are constantly being used to adapt to the changing pace of business.

 Shortages in raw materials such as alcohol, pigments, and dyes, as well as delays in the transportation of materials owing to restrictions in travel, will have an impact on the market.
 Social distancing measures and lockdowns are likely expected to reduce economic activities further.
 Countries such as China are offering 12–15% of rebates on exports in a bid to regain value owing to tariff restrictions in 2019.
 An expected increase of about 7% in the construction rate of the residential sector is likely to drive construction spending by around 4%.

 - The residential repaint segment is expected to observe an incremental growth of approx—$ 1.2 billion by 2025.